emilyJLin95/linode-workshop/README.md

 It will ask you to enter a password and ask for some basic user information.
 You can just use the default values for the user information.

-screenshot of the user creation part
 ![Add this Linode](/img/user.png)

 ```
 adduser <username>
 ```

-To make sure that our user has been created correclty lets switch into that account. su stands for "switch user"
+To make sure that our user has been created correctly, let's switch into that account. "su" stands for "switch user"

 ```
 su <username>
 ```

-Try running the
+Try running the list command.
 ```
 ls
 ```

-command.
+Permission should be denied.
 Our user can't really do anything because he doesn't have any permissions.
 Lets fix that.

 We need to make our user a super user.
 A super user has many of the same priviledges as the root.
 Lets switch back to root to do this.

 ```
 su root

+*enter your password*

 usermod -aG sudo <username>
 ```

 Alright, now that our user has super user priviledges lets disable people from logging into root.
 Why?
-Security reasons
+Security reasons.

 A super user can basically do the same thing the root can do.
+However, when a super user tries to access/modify system files it must do so using the "sudo" command which stands for "super user do."

 However, when it comes to attacks, it is easy for attackers to try and login and gain root access because they know the username of root.
 Its root.
 Furthermore, super users have a greater amount of activity logging than root does.
 So if someone messes something up on the server using a sudo command, we know.